 Making manapua is somewhat of a small task, but it’s a treat worth taking the time to make.
 To date, I’ve tried a few steamed bun recipes and the one below is my favorite because it produces a nice smooth and shiny outer skin and has a good texture.

-Add one packet or 2 1/4 tsp of yeast to 1 cup of lukewarm water.
+Step 1.
+In a large bowl or stand mixer bowl, add one packet or 2 1/4 tsp of yeast to 1 cup of lukewarm water.

+Step 2.
 Add one cup of flour to the yeast/water mixture and cover with a damp towel.
 Let this sit for one hour or until bubbles appear.

 IMG_0074